IBM/db2developerextension-about/docs/the-basics/manual-db2-installation.md

 Wait until you see the message *Setup has completed*.

 b.
-Press `Ctrl+C` to stop viewing the logs after initialization completes.
+Press `Ctrl+C` to stop viewing the logs after the initialization completes.

 > **Note**: The initial setup can take 15–20 minutes on macOS while the container completes database initialization and configuration.
 {: .note-right}

 ### Step 10: Fix macOS-specific permissions

 After the container setup completes, update the permissions for the Db2 authentication binaries and fenced user directories.
-This prevents authentication failures (SQL1639N) and fenced routine errors (SQL1646N) on macOS:
+This prevents authentication failures (SQL1639N) and fenced routine errors (SQL1646N) on macOS.

 a.
 Fix fenced routine errors (SQL1646N):